-Custom add-in tasks are .NET assemblies (DLL files) that you create, deploy, register in SAS Enterprise Guide, and execute them from the SAS Enterprise Guide task list or Add-In menu.
+Custom add-in tasks are .NET assemblies (DLL files) that you create, deploy, register in SAS Enterprise Guide, and execute from the SAS Enterprise Guide task list or add-in menu.

-To provide access to custom tasks, you can register custom tasks as capabilities, assign the capabilities to roles, and assign users to roles.
+To provide access to custom tasks based on the job responsibilities, you can register custom tasks as capabilities, assign capabilities to roles, and assign users to roles.